 In deciding cases involving artistic freedom of expression the Supreme Court leans on a principle called “content neutrality.”
 Content neutrality means the government can’t censor or restrict expression just because some segment of the population finds the content offensive.

-Free Speech In Schools
+Free Speech in Schools

 In 1965, students at a public high school in Des Moines, Iowa, organized a silent protest against the Vietnam War by wearing black armbands to protest the fighting.
 The students were suspended from school.
-The principle argued that the armbands were a distraction and could possibly lead to a danger for the students.
+The principal argued that the armbands were a distraction and could possibly lead to danger for the students.